Stranraer railway station: History

 The Stena Line ferry service to Larne was moved to Belfast on 12 November 1995.
-P&O Ferries still sails there from nearby Cairnryan.
-Stena stopped serving Stranraer on 21 November 2011, having invested £200 million on a new route to Loch Ryan Port, near Cairnryan.
-ScotRail has cut services to Stranraer since the ferry services started departing from further up Loch Ryan and ferry passengers who travel by rail now face a long journey to Ayr by bus.
+Stena stopped serving Stranraer on 21 November 2011, having invested £200 million on a new route to Loch Ryan Port, at Cairnryan.
+ScotRail has cut services to Stranraer since the ferry services started departing from further up Loch Ryan and ferry passengers who previously travelled by rail now face a long journey to Ayr by bus.

 The line that runs from Stranraer station was temporarily closed between August and November 2018 due to the closures of platform 3 and 4 of Ayr station.
 This was caused by the adjacent hotel building that was found to be structurally unsound, which was then subsequently secured and services then resumed.

+Facilities

+There is a waiting room, a ticket office and toilets at the station.
+There is also a car park, bike storage, waiting room, a help point and a live departure screen.